Ollie 11001620

 Sleep: Ollie sleeps on the couch downstairs.
 Ollie does not like being crated.
 His foster family have been working on this and he has been spending short periods of time in the crate after walks to calm down.

-Behavioural issues: Following an incident 18 months ago when he was attacked by 2 large dogs, Ollie has become fearful and can be reactive to some other dogs, and his new owners will need to work on building his confidence.
+Behavioural issues: Following an incident with a couple of dogs when he was quite young, Ollie has become fearful and can be reactive to some other dogs, and his new owners will need to work on building his confidence.

-Home needs: Ollie would suit a calm but reasonably active new home, in a quiet location with someone around most of the time.
+Home needs: Ollie would suit a calm but reasonably active new home, in a quiet, preferably rural or semi-rural location with someone around most of the time.
 He needs an experienced home with someone who understands he is a nervous dog and that they cannot let strangers and dogs walk up to him in the street.
-He will be happiest on walks where he doesn’t get overwhelmed with other dogs.
+He will be happiest on walks where he doesn’t get overwhelmed with other dogs or people.
 He would be best in a dog-free home.
 He will chase cats.
 No children under the age of 16.

 Ollie may need more than one visit before going home.